iotaledger/iota-wiki/docs/learn/resource-materials/glossary.md

 ---
 title: Glossart
-description: Glossary of all specialised names and phrases used in the IOTA Technology.
+description: Glossary of all specialized names and phrases used in the IOTA Technology.
 If you dont understand a wording you will find answers here.
 ---